 In response to the damage incurred, as well as the likely increasing frequency of such events due to global climate change, the Madison Common Council authorized the City of Madison Engineering Division (City Engineering) to develop watershed models and plans for watersheds of greatest concern in the Madison area.
 The redesign of this greenway system is a solution resulting from of one of these studies.

 In the spring of 2021 the City will finish a watershed study for the Stricker’s/Mendota watershed that encompasses this area.
 The purpose of that study is to evaluate existing conditions in the watershed and look for solutions for flood reduction.
 Homes adjacent to this greenway have repeatedly flooded in the past and the preliminary proposed solutions for this watershed study indicate the best solution for this area is to maximize conveyance.Due to the chronic flooding in this neighborhood, the fact that the City had budgeted a project in this greenway prior to the watershed study, and the minimal variables that could impact the design possibilities as the watershed study refines the solutions, the City has decided to hire a consultant to work on the design of this greenway in earnest.
 The City of Madison has hired MSA complete the flood mitigation and restoration design starting in December of 2020.

 View full Mendota Grassman Greenway System Project Area map.

 Along the greenway that runs southwest to northeast from Old Middleton Road to Lake Mendota.

 Between Baker Avenue and Heim/Camelot Drive

-The tentative schedule will be to host a series of public meetings in 2021 while a design is finalized and permitted.
-The greenway will be constructed in the summer of 2022.
+The tentative schedule will be to host a series of public meetings in 2021 and 2022 while a design is finalized and permitted.
+The greenway will be constructed in 2023.